 In 1992, Aggie Replant departed from the Environmental Issues Committee to become a separate committee in the Student Government Association.

-Until 1999, Replant Day was held in the spring; however, the low survival rate of the trees was an concern.
+Until 1999, Replant Day was held in the spring; however, the low survival rate of the trees was a concern.
 After much debate, Replant Day was moved to the fall, and the survival rates of the young trees increased to an estimated 90%!

 In 2009, Replant Day was one of the largest student-run environmental service projects in the country, hosting over 1,200 Aggie student-volunteers, who planted over 300 trees on the Texas A&M University campus and in the cities of Bryan and College Station.

 2010 was the inaugural year for residential sites.
-Aggie Replant planted at twelve different private sites that were able to accomodate ten or more trees, as well many parks in the Bryan and College Station area.
+Aggie Replant planted at twelve different private sites that were able to accommodate ten or more trees, as well many parks in the Bryan and College Station area.
 Over 1,400 Aggies participated in the planting of nearly 400 trees.
 Given the success and popularity of the private planting-sites, Aggie Replant decided to continue this initiative for Replant Day 2011.

 During 2011 and 2012, Aggie Replant helped Texas A&M University become recognized by the Arbor Day Foundation’s Tree Campus USA program.
 Additionally, Aggie Replant works with Keep Brazos Beautiful to increase community outreach and build awareness of tree-planting throughout our community.
 Our goal is simple: we plan to give back.